FREDVUNI/react-strapi-app/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear messages.
 4. Push your changes to your fork.
-5. Create a pull request to the `main` branch of this repository
+5. Create a pull request to the `main` branch of this repository.